 Because Laurel & Wolf created just such a space for her last year, she decided to use the service again for this larger project.
 Designer Kimberly Winthrop set about bringing Kelsea’s signature Southern-glam flair and edgy, feminine style into the space.

 “Since the home is a new construction, I really wanted to bring some earthy elements in to warm it up,” says Kimberly.
+On the left, a beige, patterned tray holds fresh, blooming roses.
+On the right, chic arm chairs holding zebra print cushions add edginess to a feminine living room.

 She did so using worn, rustic accents from online vintage shops, lots of reclaimed wood, and a touch of plant life.